 Fireworks and Your Pet: Preparing an Anxious Pet for Memorial Day & the 4th of July Celebrations.
 Does your dog whine and cry during thunderstorms?
 Does your cat dart around the house meowing if a motorcycle roars past your house?

-If your pet is anxious when it comes to loud noises, you might be looking ahead to the 4th of July (and the days leading up to it) with dread.
+If your pet is anxious when it comes to loud noises, you might be looking ahead to the Memorial Day & 4th of July (and the days leading up to it) with dread.
 If people in your neighborhood set off fireworks, you could be in for a lot of pacing, whining, meowing, drooling, or even some uncharacteristic aggression from your nervous pet.

 Fireworks and your pet simply don’t mix.
 Read on to find out how you can best prepare yourself and your pet for loud celebrations that might be part of the next week or two.